Paayum Puli (2015 film): Plot

 Selvam is shocked to know that all of his illegal activities are exposed to his family members.
 He requests them not to take any action as he will become the next minister after election.
 Suddenly, Selvam rushes to kill Jayaseelan and his father.
 Jayaseelan retaliates and hits Selvam.
 Finally, their father asks Jayaseelan to kill Selvam, saying that it will be a big embarrassment for their family, especially Ramasamy's image in the society if the truth comes out to the public.
 Jayaseelan agrees and kills Selvam, where he puts his dead body beneath the bridge, where usually the kidnappers place the dead bodies of rich businessmen, staging a scene that Selvam is also killed by the kidnappers demanding money.
-After this, Jayaseelan encounters Selvam's hitmen, and frames him as the culprit behind the kidnappings and closes the case.
+After this, Jayaseelan encounters Selvam's hitmen, and frames them as the culprit behind the kidnappings and closes the case.